Yeema/UMT_zh_en/README.md

 Check log's ppl value, more than 100 might be abnormal

 ### [Translation error: Missing key(s) in state_dict: "pred_layer.proj.bias", "pred_layer.proj.weight"](https://github.com/facebookresearch/XLM/issues/65)
+In the following, please setting it to be original when training.
+Those modifications are only for translating.

 in translate.py:

 ```